abhi0395/qsoabsfind/README.md

 Instructions
 -------------

-Before you run, please read the `datamodel.rst` file.
+Before you run, please read the `data/datamodel.rst` file.
 The instructions about the input and output file are provided there.

 Running example:
 ----------------